frozolotl/tree-sitter-typst/README.md

 A [typst](https://typst.app/) parser for tree-sitter.

 ## Goals
-This grammar will be kept as close as possible to the official parser.
+* This grammar will be kept as close as possible to the official parser.
   Visual inaccuracies should be considered a bug.
   It is however not a goal to produce the exact same syntax trees.
+* Everything should be tested.
+* I try to keep the grammar up-to-date.
+The future will show if I manage to keep that promise.

 ## Missing Features
 - [ ] Code